Some Pretty Cool Cats Like This Site… (At Least That’s What They Said)… So Check it Out!

-I Was Able to Obtain Some Beautiful Old Boards That Came From Shelving Units.
+I Was Able to Obtain Some Beautiful Old Boards That Came From Shelving Units From the old School.
 When I Ran One Through my Drum Sander I was Completely Surprised by What I Saw.
 The Pictures Below Show the Before and After Shots Taken of the Same Board.

 What Appeared to be Something Like a Walnut / Maple Combination Was Anything But That!
 The Lighter Wood is Hard Maple.
 The (Very) Green Wood is Definitely Not.
-I’m Thinking Maybe Popular?
+I’ve Been Told it’s Popular with “Sapwood”.
 Anyway, What a Great Surprise.

 I Did Use Several Different Pieces of Power Equipment in the Build Process, as I Often Times Start With Dimensional Lumber That Needs to be “Built-Up” or Joined Together.
 But, I Also do a Lot of Hand Shaping.
 Nothing is Done via a Production CNC Machine.